containers/podman/docs/source/markdown/podman-search.1.md

 ## DESCRIPTION
 **podman search** searches a registry or a list of registries for a matching image.
-The user can specify which registry to search by prefixing the registry in the search term (example **registry.fedoraproject.org/fedora**), default is the registries in the **registries.search** table in the config file - **/etc/containers/registries.conf**.
+The user can specify which registry to search by prefixing the registry in the search term (e.g., **registry.fedoraproject.org/fedora**).
+By default, all unqualified-search registries in `containers-registries.conf(5)` are used.

 The default number of results is 25.
 The number of results can be limited using the **--limit** flag.
 If more than one registry is being searched, the limit will be applied to each registry.
 The output can be filtered using the **--filter** flag.
 To get all available images in a registry without a specific search term, the user can just enter the registry name with a trailing "/" (example **registry.fedoraproject.org/**).

+Note that **podman search** is not a reliable way to determine the presence or existence of an image.
+The search behavior of the v1 and v2 Docker distribution API is specific to the implementation of each registry.
+Some registries may not support searching at all.
-Note, searching without a search term will only work for registries that implement the v2 API.
+Further note that searching without a search term will only work for registries that implement the v2 API.

 **podman [GLOBAL OPTIONS]**